tobiasafischer/dragndrop/README.md

 export default Column
 ```

-Perfect!
-You made your first drag and drop for the columns, which drag left to right and vice versa.
-Now let’s spice things up for a sec and add some rows
+Excellent!
+You have successfully implemented your initial drag and drop functionality for the columns, allowing them to be dragged from left to right and vice versa.
+Now, let's take a moment to enhance the interaction by introducing rows.

-Hooooonnnneeesssstttllllyyyyyy Rows are going to be the exact same as Column but actually way easier TRUST ME.
+Honestly, implementing rows follows the exact same process as columns, but in fact, it is even easier.
+Trust me on this, and you'll see how straightforward it is.

 ```tsx
 import React from 'react'